Skip to main content

 10 mentions Positive Neutral Negative

-Character development in the game has been criticized for being overly simplistic and lacking depth, with players primarily focusing on their own progression rather than engaging with a diverse cast of characters.
+Character development in the game has been criticized for being overly simplified and lacking depth, with players primarily focusing on their own progression rather than engaging with a diverse cast of characters.
 Many reviewers noted that the system feels bare-bones, offering limited rewards and choices, which detracts from the overall RPG experience.
 Overall, the character development aspect is seen as a significant shortcoming, failing to meet the expectations typically associated with the genre.

 • “I don't know if this game is for everyone, but if you like adventure, character development, tactical combat, and a good story, I think you will find this game worth your time.”